mrismanaziz/Reforestation/README.md

-## Thanks for explaining the word "many" to me.
-It means a lot.
+## What kind of dinosaur loves to sleep?
+A stega-snore-us.